 5. Aggregate cancer risk for U.S. population.
 Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, fluridone is not expected to pose a cancer risk to humans.

 6. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to fluridone residues.

 IV.
 Other Considerations

 A. Analytical Enforcement Methodology

-Adequate enforcement methodology high performance liquid chromatography (HPLC) method (originally submitted as method AM-AA-CA-RO52-AA-755) is available in the Pesticide Analytical Manual (PAM) Volume II for residues of fluridone in plant commodities.
+Adequate enforcement methodology (high performance liquid chromatography (HPLC) method (originally submitted as method AM-AA-CA-RO52-AA-755)) is available to enforce the tolerance expression.

 B. International Residue Limits

 In making its tolerance decisions, EPA seeks to harmonize U.S. tolerances with international standards whenever possible, consistent with U.S. food safety standards and agricultural practices.
 EPA considers the international maximum residue limits (MRLs) established by the Codex Alimentarius Commission (Codex), as required by FFDCA section 408(b)(4).
 The Codex Alimentarius is a joint United Nations Food and Agriculture Organization/World Health Organization food standards program, and it is recognized as an international food safety standards-setting organization in trade agreements to which the United States is a party.
 EPA may establish a tolerance that is different from a Codex MRL; however, FFDCA section 408(b)(4) requires that EPA explain the reasons for departing from the Codex level.